tederer/octowatch-videoservice/README.md

 # Video Service
-This repository contains the source code of the Video service, which is part of the [Underwater Camera Project](https://underwater-camera-project.github.io).
+This repository contains the source code of the Video Service, which is part of the [Underwater Camera Project](https://underwater-camera-project.github.io).

 ## Features